zaichaopan/webpack-walkthrough/readme.md

 * __Server Side Templating (SST)__:

 Backend server creates a HTML document and sends it to the user.
 This HTML Document is fully renderd and has all the required information that users want to see.
-That is:

-Users Visit Page&#8594;HTTP request to server&#8594;New HTML Document&#8594;React/Angular/vue boots up&#8594;show page content.

 * __Single Page Application__:

 Server sends a bare-bones HTML doc to the user.
 Javasacript runs on the users machine to assemble to full web page.
-That is:

-Users Visit Page&#8594;HTTP request to server&#8594;New HTML Document&#8594;React/Angular/vue boots up&#8594;show page content.

 |  | SST | SPA |
 | --- | --- | --- |